So, how do you become more organized?

 Here is my 3 step methodology:

-- Phase 3: Determining a Spatial Zip Code (where something lives in a space): Now that you’ve determined how many members of each family of categories needs a spatial zip code, then it’s critical to contemplate what that family of things is used for and where it makes sense for them to reside.
+Now that you’ve determined how many members of each family of categories need a spatial zip code, then it’s critical to contemplate what that family of things is used for and where it makes sense for them to reside.
 Here’s a quick example, in one’s kitchen, all of the things needed to make and enjoy a cup of coffee should live in the same zip code.
 It’s simple logic but it’s revolutionary when it’s orchestrated in an intentional and thoughtful manner.

 One of my favorite strategies for incorporating decluttering strategies into daily life is quite simple.
 A well-placed bin can help to contain items so that they don’t take over.